dashed/javascript-seed-project/README.md

 ## Testing

-1. Write tests in CoffeeScript within the `./test/` folder.
+1. Write tests in JavaScript within the `./test/` folder.

 2. Run test(s): `npm test` ( or `mocha`, but `npm test` is recommended)